assemblee-virtuelle/semapps/website/docs/guides/your_project/init_minimal.md

 environment variables are written in .env file and you can change connection to fuseki server.

 ### fuseky not ever installed but docker-compose installed
-youn don't have fuseky server and you want to install it and you have docker-compose ever installed and you are ok to use docker-compose to run fuseki.
+you don't have fuseky server and you want to install it and you have docker-compose ever installed and you are ok to use docker-compose to run fuseki.
 ```bash
 ?
 Do you need a local instance of Jena Fuseki (with Docker)?
 Yes
 ```